 The club is run by a small board along with assistance from parents and other key volunteers.
 Our coaches are full-time professionals with qualifications from US Soccer, The FA (England), and other world soccer governing bodies.

 If your son or daughter is looking to play in High School, our club is an ideal place to learn the game; virtually 100% of FCE players have made their respective High School teams since the club was formed in 2016.

 Paul Spacey, our Director of Coaching, is also the Head Boys Coach at Santa Monica High School and he continues to develop and strengthen relationships with College coaches at all levels, including those involved in renowned D1 programs.
 These relationships are vital to assist athletes who wish to pursue soccer in College.

-At FC England, our retention rate (percentage of players who choose to stay with us each season) is more than 95%.
+At FCE, our retention rate (percentage of players who choose to stay with us each season) is more than 95%.

 This is an unusually high percentage for club soccer and likely among the highest retention rates in Southern California, not just for soccer clubs but for all youth sports.

-In the last two years for example, out of 110 players, only 2 actually chose to leave.
-That's just over 2% and this reflects our engagement with parents and commitment to making the experience as good as it can be for every kid we coach.
+Since we formed five years ago for example, an average of just three players per year have actually chosen to leave the club.
+That's only just over 2% of our total players and this reflects our engagement with parents and commitment to making the experience as good as it can be for every kid we coach.

 There are many aspects to the club that make us stand out but the primary factor is the genuine love and care we show to every one of our players in what is a true family atmosphere.
 We treat every player like a member of our family and this is why our environment is so unique and rare.